Looking to study abroad as part of your PhD? An Erasmus+ placement can fund you to do so.

 |Programme Countries||Partner Countries|

 Programme Countries include EU member states and well as non-EU countries.
 These are the countries where your placement will take place.

 Partner Countries can participate in the programme, but on a limited basis.
 This means your placement is less likely to be in a Partner Country.

 Most PhD students will be eligible to receive funding to undertake an Erasmus placement abroad.
-Below are the amounts which were set for the 2020-21 academic year, although these are likely to change when the programme moves into the 2021 to 2027 phase.
+Below are the amounts set for the 2020-21 academic year, although these are likely to change when the programme moves into the 2021 to 2027 phase.

 Applications to the Erasmus+ should be made through your current institution.
 In order to find out which placements are on offer, you should speak to your university’s Erasmus+ coordinator.

 Note that you should normally apply the year

 Students wishing to undertake traineeships can also make use of the ErasmusIntern, a student networking site which brings together traineeship providers and students seeking opportunities abroad.

 Placements must usually take place in an Erasmus Programme Country, though Partner Countries can take part in some activities.
 Speak to your Erasmus+ coordinator to find out more.